Ward-Prowse screamer caps spectacular Southampton comeback

 Christian Eriksen went close to increasing the lead, fizzing one shot against the bar and having another parried away by keeper Angus Gunn.

-The introduction of Shane Long - one of two changes at the break - injected new life into the Saints and although the Irishman lasted just 15 minutes before going off injured, he inspired a revival as Valery scored on 76 minutes with a shot that bounced off the ground.
+But the introduction of Shane Long injected new life into the Saints and although the Irishman lasted just 15 minutes before going off injured, he inspired a revival as Valery scored on 76 minutes with a shot that bounced off the ground.

-Incredibly, Ward-Prowse, who had also scored direct from a free kick against Manchester United, produced another set-piece strike on 81 minutes as Saints recorded back-to-back home league wins.
+Five minutes later, Ward-Prowse, who had also scored direct from a free kick against Manchester United, produced another set-piece strike, which this time proved crucial.

+The 24-year-old, who has now scored six goals in nine league games, struck his shot from just outside the area in the centre of the goal, curling the ball past Spurs' keeper Hugo Lloris as Saints recorded back-to-back home league wins for the first time since December, 2016.

+"I spend a lot of time practising the free kicks and thankfully this has contributed to three points today," Ward-Prowse said.

 (Reporting by Neil Robinson, editing by Ed Osmond)